Run commands easily with kwt part 2: defining menus, actions, and params with YAML

 kwt -h

-Where are the YAMLs?
+Where are the YAMLs stored?

 Kwt ingests menus to and reads menus from $HOME/.kwt/menus/